A History of Tennessee Shakespeare Company

 A 501(c)(3) not-for-profit organization founded in Germantown, Tennessee, in 2008 as the Mid-South’s professional, classical theatre and education organization, Tennessee Shakespeare Company (TSC) is the creation of native Memphians Dan McCleary (Producing Artistic Director) and national Disney Teacher of the Year, E. Frank Bluestein (Executive Director).

-Dan is the former Associate Artistic Director, artist-manager, and Director of Marketing and Development at Shakespeare & Company in the Berkshires.
-In 2006 he began scouting sites in the southern U.S. to establish a new classical theatre and education organization, and he chose his hometown of Memphis, Tennessee.
+Dan is a former Associate Artistic Director, artist-manager, and Director of Marketing and Development at Shakespeare & Company in the Berkshires.
+In 2006 he began scouting sites in the southern United States to establish a new classical theatre, and he chose his hometowns of Germantown and Memphis.